yezhuoyang/QuantumLab/README.md

 ![alt text](Figure/subqc.png)

 ## Run simulation and plot results

-QuantumCircuit class that we initialized above won't calculate automatically for you.
-To execute your circuit, you have to run it by yourselves.
-A quantum citcuit in qiskit has both quantum registers and classical registers, the measurement result is stored in classical register.

-To run simulation, don't foget to add measurement:
+The `QuantumCircuit` we created above does not execute automatically.
+To run a circuit, you must explicitly **simulate** it.

+A Qiskit circuit consists of both **quantum registers** and **classical registers**.
+Measurement results are stored in the classical registers.

+When running a simulation, don’t forget to **add measurement operations**:

 ```python
 from qiskit import QuantumCircuit